KarimAED/karimaed.github.io/XFEL.md

 ## The Problem

 X-Ray free electron laser (XFEL) pulses are notoriously difficult to characterise without an invasive measurement.
+Higher pulse rates intensify this issue for newer XFELs.
+In order to still use the pulses effectively, alternate solutions are usually sought.
+One option is to use Machine Learning and Neural Networks in particular to characterise the pulses from supplementary measurements that can easily be done, even at higher pulse rates.

 ## The Data